mikedilger/mosaic-spec/docs/rationale.md

 For example when a new record that matches a user's subscribed filters arrives at the server, the server can immediately shuttle it to the client.
 In a request-response architecture, there would be a delay until the client polled again.
-And due to the polling nature, the client would need to make many poll requests when nothing was ready for them.
+And due to the polling nature, the client would need to make many poll requests even when nothing was ready for them.

 ---